Sugar and Teeth – How Much is Too Much?

 - Sorbitol, mannitol, glycerol, xylitol, polydextrose, isomalt, maltitol, maltitol syrup or lactitol

 - Raw Sugar, brown sugar, invert sugar, molasses

 Where are the Added Sugars?

-Added sugar is in about 80% of packaged food and drinks, so you will need to become very well practised at reading nutritional labels to get an idea of how much added sugar you are consuming.
+According to paediatric dentists added sugar is in about 80% of packaged food and drinks, so you will need to become very well practised at reading nutritional labels to get a good idea of how much added sugar you are consuming.

 Sugar-sweetened drinks such as fruit juices, soft-drinks, cordials and flavoured milks are the major sources of added sugar in children’s diets.

-Added sugars are in so many foods and drinks, it’s probably easier to talk about what they’re NOT in: whole fresh fruits, whole grains, vegetables, cheese, plain yoghurt, water & milk.
+In fact, added sugars are in so many foods and drinks that it’s probably easier to talk about what they’re NOT in: whole fresh fruits, whole grains, vegetables, cheese, plain yoghurt, water & milk.

 Once you’ve armed yourself with the skills to work out how much sugar is in the foods and drinks you consume, you can then start slowly swapping foods out of your child’s diet that are high in sugar for those that are slightly lower in sugar.

 So What are the Limits?

 We, as pediatric dentists, endorse the World Health Organisation recommendation of an upper limit of 6 teaspoons (25g) of added sugar per day or 5% of the total daily energy intake.
 Kids who don’t consume a lot of calories in a day would likely need less than this.